marcduiker/building-a-resilient-workflow-with-durable-functions/labs/2_create_orchestration_client.md

 ```
 The method returns the ID of the orchestration instance that is scheduled to start.

-By using the syntax above update the function to start a new orchestration. **Do not create the actual `NeoEventOrchestrator` function just yet!**
+By using the syntax above update the function to start a new instance of the NeoEventProcessingOrchestrator function. **Do not create the actual `NeoEventProcessingOrchestrator` function just yet!**

-> Note that the method is asynchronous and we are awaiting the result.
+> Note that the method is asynchronous and the result is awaited.
 You probably need to update your function signature to make it `async` and return a `Task`.

 ### 4. Build & run locally